fboccacini/Centos-Rails-Installer/README.md

 If it's run with -n or --assume-no it will do the opposite, assuming you say no to everything.
 Same again you can override the options you want by specifying them (see below).

-When run with -c or --config-only it will skip installation altoghther and go straight to Rails project creation and configuration (use with caution).
+When run with -c or --config-only it will skip installation altoghether and go straight to Rails project creation and configuration (use with caution).

 Options